Language selection

 On this page

 Are you an avid camper?
 Or maybe you prefer van life?
 If glamping is your thing, though, perhaps you wouldn't enjoy time aboard the Orion spacecraft!
-The Artemis II mission is going to take Canadian Space Agency (CSA) astronaut Jeremy Hansen and his three NASA crewmates on a campervan-sized capsule for a nearly 10-day journey around the Moon.
+The Artemis II mission took Canadian Space Agency (CSA) astronaut Jeremy Hansen and his three NASA crewmates in a campervan-sized capsule for a nearly 10-day journey around the Moon.
 And unlike camping on Earth, you can't take a hike if you get a little tired of your fellow campers!
-Thankfully, the crew will be able to stow Christina Koch's and Jeremy's seats until the day of return, giving them more room to move around during the flight.
-The backs of the commander and pilot seats will remain out, but their foot pans will be stowed.
+Thankfully, the crew was able to stow Christina Koch's and Jeremy's seats until the day of return, giving them more room to move around during the flight.
+The backs of the commander and pilot seats remained out, but their foot pans were stowed.

 Interior view of Orion's medium-fidelity mock-up for astronaut training